Food Premises Registration

 This includes restaurants, hotels, cafes, pubs, shops, school kitchens, office canteens, warehouses, market stalls, catering vehicles, ice cream and delivery vans, guest houses and residential homes.

-The first thing to do is contact the Council's Commercial Services Section.
-You will be sent an application form to complete and return.
-Alternatively you can download a copy of the form using the link below.
+The first thing to do is to complete the online form, using the link below.
 Registration will not be refused and there is no charge.

 Why do I need to register?